 Whilst obesity is the main issue when it comes to your cat’s weight, there are more issues to look out for.
 We’ve listed the most common problems below.

 Whilst diabetes is a long-term condition, it’s also easily managed.
 However it is vital that you get your cat’s diabetes in check as soon as you spot the symptoms.
-As with diabetes in people, there are many types of diabetes that your cat could be succeptible to.
+As with diabetes in people, there are many types of diabetes that your cat could be susceptible to.
 Yet the most common in cats is Type 1 Diabetes, also known as Diabetes Mellitus (DM).

 DM occurs when your cat struggles using sugar as an energy source.
 DM will change the way their muscles use energy, if left untreated, this could lead to further illness.
 After eating, your cat should be able to absorb the glucose from their diet.
 After absorption the glucose is carried around the body before reaching the organs.
 This includes the heart other muscles.
 Before your cat can use the glucose as an energy source, it needs insulin; a hormone produced in the pancreas.
 Yet, with DM your cat’s pancreas is unable to produce enough insulin.
 Meaning that energy doesn’t get to travel to the limbs or heart, it stays put.
-In the absence of glucose, your cat’s organs will use fat and protein instead.
+In the absence of glucose, your cat’s organs will use fat and protein instead, giving you an overweight cat.
 This can then lead to the loss of weight and muscle mass.

 - Increase in appetite/water consumption